EAST WINCH TO NARBOROUGH & PENTNEY

 Bilney Station.

-The platforms no longer exist and the railway would have extended to the north side of the building.
-At the time the line was operational, there were manual crossing gates over the main road, now known as A47.
+The platforms have vanished, and the railway would have extended to the north side of the building.
+At the time of its operation, manual crossing gates stood over a road which has since been reconstructed and made into the A47.

 Bilney Station Position